I Recently Joined SEO Anonymous

 A 7-Step Beginner’s Guide to Basic Search Engine Optimisation

-My SEO course book is intended for those who are starting their search journey.
+My SEO course book is intended for those starting their search journey.
 SEO is an essential component of your online marketing strategy.

 Paperback and eBook.